Werner Jeanrond: Education and academic career

-From 1981 to 1994, he was Lecturer and Senior Lecturer in theology at the University of Dublin and Fellow of Trinity College.
+From 1981 to 1994, he was Lecturer and Senior Lecturer in theology at Trinity College Dublin and Fellow of Trinity College.
 From 1995 to 2007, he was Professor of Systematic Theology at the University of Lund in Sweden.
-While in Lund, he supervised the doctoral dissertation of Antje Jackelén who is now the first woman to be Archbishop of Uppsala and Primate of the Church of Sweden.
+While in Lund, he supervised the doctoral dissertation of Antje Jackelén who was the first woman to be Archbishop of Uppsala and Primate of the Church of Sweden.

 From 2008 to 2012, he was Professor of Divinity holding the 1640 Chair of Divinity at the University of Glasgow.
 After his departure from Glasgow, he was appointed an Honorary Senior Research Fellow thus maintaining a link with that university.

-From 2012 to 2018, he was Master of St Benet's Hall, a permanent private hall of the University of Oxford, and a member of the Faculty of Theology and Religion.
+From 2012 to 2018, he was Master of St Benet's Hall at the University of Oxford, and a member of the Faculty of Theology and Religion.
 He was the first lay Master in the history of St. Benet's Hall.
 As an Oxford Head of House and also as a holder of the MA from the University of Dublin, he incepted to the degree of MA ad eundem gradum at the University of Oxford.

 He has academic administrative experience in a number of roles, including as Head of the School of Biblical and Theological Studies in Trinity College Dublin; as Dean of the Faculty of Theology and Vice-Dean of Humanities at Lund University; as elected member of the Swedish Research Council and the Nordic Research Council for the Humanities and Social Sciences; as Research Convenor and Deputy Head of the School of Critical Studies in the University of Glasgow; as a longtime member of the Board and Foundation of Concilium and of many other editorial and academic boards and committees.